Collection: Kintsugi Pottery

 - Design: All kintsugi works are unique art pieces by Taku Nakano.
 No two pieces are the same.

-Kintsugi is a wonderful technique that encapsulates Japanese tradition and aesthetics.
-The idea of accepting imperfection and finding new value in it holds significant meaning even in modern society.
-We hope you will experience the beauty of Japan and the richness of the heart through kintsugi vessels.
+Kintsugi pottery is a remarkable expression of Japanese tradition and aesthetics.
+The kintsugi meaning of embracing imperfection and finding beauty within it resonates strongly, even today.
+Through kintsugi art, we hope you will experience Japan’s beauty and the richness of this profound philosophy.